menandmice/micetro_docs/guides/implementation/install_webapp.rst

 ------------------------------------

 .. important::
-  Before you install the the Men&Mice Web Application, make sure you must have a functioning and accessible Apache Web Server running.
+  Before you install the the Micetro Web Application, make sure you must have a functioning and accessible Apache Web Server running.
 The Web Application will configure its virtual host.

-1. Extract and install the Men&Mice Web Application install package (as root):
+1. Extract and install the Micetro Web Application install package (as root):

 .. code-block:: bash